webaverse/docs/docs/webaverse/nfts.md

 ![profile inventory](/img/inventory.png)

-## FLUX vs NFTs
+## SILK vs NFTs
-FLUX is fungible token, which means any one FLUX is equivalent to another. (think of dollars)
+SILK is fungible token, which means any one SILK is equivalent to another. (think of dollars)

 ![fungible token example](/img/equalft.png)